PavelSozonov/litellm-customization/README.md

 A reference project showing how to extend and deploy a customized LiteLLM gateway with Docker Compose and PostgreSQL.

+# LiteLLM Proxy + OpenAI Spec Integration

+A reference project that extends the LiteLLM proxy by merging it with the official OpenAI API 2.0.0 OpenAPI spec, cleaning out unwanted fields, and unifying authentication under a single `x-litellm-api-key` header.

+## Why these modifications?

+- **Merge OpenAI routes**
+  Combine LiteLLM’s existing `/chat/completions`, `/embeddings`, etc., with the full OpenAI spec so your proxy supports every OpenAI-compatible endpoint out of the box.

+- **Clean the spec**
+  Strip out extraneous `"user"` fields and OpenAI’s proprietary `x-oaiMeta` extensions, keeping only the parts you need and ensuring your documentation stays focused.

+- **Custom API metadata**
+  Override the default title and description in Swagger UI with a branded message and links to your LiteLLM admin panel and model cost map.

+- **Unified authentication**
+  Remove duplicated “Bearer token” schemes and enforce a single `APIKeyHeader` (`x-litellm-api-key`) for all operations.
+Swagger UI will show one lock icon and automatically inject your API key header.

 ## Features

 - **Docker Compose orchestration**
   Brings up the LiteLLM gateway alongside a PostgreSQL database in one command.

 - **Customizable Dockerfile**
   Demonstrates how to inject your own code and configuration over the base LiteLLM image.

 - **Proxy override example**
   Includes an example of overriding the built-in proxy CLI within the LiteLLM package.